Private Equity in Brazil

 Private Equity Exit Opportunities in Brazil

 If you want to quit private equity, you have two options.
-But mostly no-one quits private equity as this industry offers a lot of growth and compensation.
+But mostly no-one quits private equity as this industry offers a lot of growth and salaries.

 However, if you decide to explore other opportunities, you can consider the following options –

 - You can try applying to investment banking industry.
 In Brazil, investment banking has been quite good (even if the investment banking revenue is going downward these days) and the working hours are also very reasonable.

 - You can quit private equity and start your own business.